arduino/help-center-content/content/Arduino Cloud/Cloud Editor/Use-Arduino-Cloud-with-Brave-Browser.md

 id: 10482021304988
 ---

-To use [Brave Browser](https://brave.com/) with Arduino Cloud it is necessary to create a custom filter that allows communication between Brave Browser and the [Arduino Create Agent](https://create.arduino.cc/getting-started/plugin/welcome).
+To use [Brave Browser](https://brave.com/) with Arduino Cloud it is necessary to create a custom filter that allows communication between Brave Browser and the [Arduino Cloud Agent](https://create.arduino.cc/getting-started/plugin/welcome).

 ---